-Timber [24] is a Java-based programming language for semi-automatic array-parallel programming, in particular for programming array-based applications.
+Timber [26] is a Java-based programming language for semi-automatic array-parallel programming, in particular for programming array-based applications.
 The language has been designed as part of the Automap project, in which a compiler and run-time system are being developed for distributed-memory systems.
 Apart from a few minor modifications, Timber is still a superset of Java.

 Like HPJava, Timber introduces multidimensional arrays, array sections, and a parallel loop.
 They have some similarities in syntax, but semantically Timber is very different to HPJava.
-Although Timber supports parallel operations such as each, foreach constructs, it is difficult to say Timber targets massively parallel distributed memory computing, using HPF-like multiarrays, and supports lower-level access to the parallel machines.
-Moreover, for high-performance, Timber chose C++ as its target language.
-But it becomes its own bottleneck since Java has been improved and C++ is less portable and secure in the modern computing environment.
+Although Timber supports parallel operations such as each, foreach constructs, it maps less directly to massively parallel distributed memory computing.
+Timber does not include HPF-like multiarrays, or support low-level access to the parallel machine.
+For high-performance, Timber chose C++ as its target language.
+But in the meantime Java performance has been improved greatly, while C++ remains less portable and secure.